View this post on Instagram

 Fudge Urban Sea Salt A hair revolution!
 It plasters hair in place like you’ve been in the surf

-Fish Shape Defining Wax For When you hair’s short-short.
+Fish Shape Defining Wax For when your hair’s short-short.
 It only needs a dot and you’re good to go.

 Follow Matt @papa_pukka